Beatrice Burns: Political wife

 The couple celebrated their 30th wedding anniversary at the Royal Hawaiian Hotel in Waikiki.
 When he ran for the office a second time, Jack won the 1962 gubernatorial race in Hawaii.
 The week before the election, the Honolulu Star-Bulletin ran cooking recipes from the wives of candidates.
 Beatrice's was West Indian shrimp curry.
 She was an active First Lady of Hawaii during all three of his terms as governor, hosting diplomats and legislators, and planning her children's weddings.
 Unlike their family home, Beatrice managed a household staff in the governor's residence of Washington Place.
 The Burns moved into a decaying and termite-infested house and she was in charge of restoring it.
 She had learned the value of at-home entertaining as a congressional wife.
 Persuaded one luncheon at a time in the run-down mansion, the legislature appropriated $50,000 for repairs.

 At the March 1968 National Governors Conference in Washington D. C., the wives went with Lady Bird Johnson to a planting of dogwood trees on the Potomac River.
 It had been raining and temperatures were below freezing, but Beatrice rolled her chair into the mud and planted trees.
 As they approached Jack's third gubernatorial term in 1970, Beatrice reflected with satisfaction on her overhaul of the landscaping at Washington Place.
 There was one gardener and no budget to cover it.
 The landscaping issue was solved partially through a legislative budget appropriation, but largely through volunteers.
 Her request for help on the lawn and gardens was met by unpaid citizens of Hawaii who regularly worked on the gubernatorial landscaping for years.

 Later years and death

 Their son Jim became Chief Judge of Hawaii Intermediate Court of Appeals and president of the American Judicature Society.
-After George Ariyoshi won the 1974 election for governor, Beatrice and Jim represented Jack at the inaugural.
+After George Ariyoshi won the 1974 election for governor, Beatrice and Jim represented the already very sick Jack at the inaugural.
 Jack died on April 5, 1975, and was buried at the National Cemetery of the Pacific.

 Beatrice died on February 28, 1988, and was buried next to her husband.